Festival Prep

 2. Social media posts and Facebook event

-Help spread the word!
-Tell your followers that you’ll see them at APN.
-Use the hashtag #AllPintsNorth when posting – and remember to tag the Guild so we can share it to our followers as well!
+• Alert Your Followers & Fans!
+Use #AllPintsNorth when posting – and remember to tag the Guild so we can share your posts!

 Social Posts (Squares)